microsoft/MixedReality-WorldLockingTools-Samples/Advanced/ASA/ASA.md

 * World Locking Tools for Unity v1.3.6
 * FrozenWorldEngine v1.1.1

+It has been verified from those original versions through the following:

+* Unity 2020.3.8f1
+* Azure Spatial Anchors (ASA) v2.12.0
+* Mixed Reality Toolkit v2.7.3
+* World Locking Tools for Unity v1.5.8
+* FrozenWorldEngine v1.1.1

 The following instructions assume you are starting from the Unity assets as included in the [WLT Samples github repo](https://github.com/microsoft/MixedReality-WorldLockingTools-Samples).
 Specifically, installing WLT and/or MRTK for this sample from the Mixed Reality Feature Tool is not supported.

 ### Install the Frozen World Engine DLL into the project